Toronto Community Housing (TCHC) is making changes to improve our priority transfer process to be more responsive to tenants' needs.

 City of Toronto via separate form and application.

-Crisis Priority: apply through your local Operating Unit, through the Client Care Centre (by email at
+Crisis Priority: apply through your local hub or region, through the Client Care Centre (by email at

 email@example.com or through phone at